Logiqx/gps-guides/sessions/contacts/gp3s/README.md

 - 500m #4 ends with lots of 29.395 knot readings.
 - 500m #6 has a lot of 31.296 and shortly after it at 11:15:55 there are lots of 4.795.

+### Track Data

+You can find all of the tracks on [GitHub](https://github.com/Logiqx/gps-guides) under sessions/contacts/gp3s/tracks.